jdbateman/Lendivine/README.md

 * Select the Map right bar button item to switch to a map view of the loans.
 * Select the Cart button in a particular table view cell to add the loan to the cart.
 * Select the Back bar button item to navigate back to the Countries screen.

+#### 10. Countries Map View

+The Countries Map view displays and MkMapView.
+Tap to select a country on the map.
+The app queries the Kiva API for loans in the country you selected and displays them in the Country Loans View.

 ### Technical highlights